KTANE-MODS/Music-Manager-Tutorial/README.md

 ## Guide

-Here's a video tutorial: https://youtu.be/mRxmjWtItWQ
+Here's a video tutorial that goes through all of the following steps: https://youtu.be/mRxmjWtItWQ

 1. Subscribe to [Music Manager](https://steamcommunity.com/sharedfiles/filedetails/?id=1307302019&searchtext=music+manager) on the Steam Workshop
 2. Launch the game at least once with the mod installed.